choral-lang/website/index.md

 - defines a class, called `MyExample`, which is distributed among three worlds, named Server, Client, and Logger;
 - the class has two fields:
    - `logChannel`: a communication `Channel` between the Server and the Logger endpoints.
-The Choral runtime provides different implementations of `Channel`s, e.g., using local memory, sockets, local files, and their encrypted counterparts;
+The Choral runtime library provides different implementations of `Channel`s, e.g., using local memory, sockets, local files, and their encrypted counterparts.
+Choral `Channel`s also specify what type of data they can transmit safely.
+While in our example we restrict valid `Channel` implementations to just transmit `String`s, the Choral runtime library includes a set of `Channel` implementations able to safely transmit (serialize and deserialize) generic `Object`s (e.g., using [Google gson](https://github.com/google/gson) or [Kyro](https://github.com/EsotericSoftware/kryo));
    - `log`: a Log object used for persistent logging, owned by the Logger endpoint.
 - the class has a method `sendMessage`, which takes as a parameter a `Channel` between the Server and the Client.
 Then, when the Client inputs a message (acquired through the `prompt` method, a courtesy utility provided by the Choral runtime), its content is sent to the Server (through the `com` method of the `channel` object).
 Finally, the Server first transmits the received message to the Logger, for recording, and prints out the content of the message to its `System` output.